Parts of the moon have stable temperatures fit for humans, researchers find

 The research team also includes UCLA professor of planetary science David Paige and Paul Hayne at the University of Colorado Boulder.

-Using images from NASA's Diviner Lunar Radiometer Experiment to determine the fluctuation of the moon's pit and surface temperatures, the researchers focused on the Mare Tranquillitatis — an area about the size of a football field.
+Using images from NASA's Diviner Lunar Radiometer Experiment to determine the fluctuation of the moon's pit and surface temperatures, the researchers focused on an area about the size of a football field in a section of the moon called the Mare Tranquillitatis.
 They used modeling to study the thermal properties of the rock and lunar dust in the pit.

 "Humans evolved living in caves, and to caves we might return when we live on the moon," said Paige in a UCLA press release.